PilotTim136/ezWebSocket/README.md

-# WebSocket Implementation with Ping Feature
+# Project for easier use of WebSockets

 ## Overview